pixelbin-io/upscale-photoshop-plugin/README.md

-# Upscale for Photoshop
+# Upscale.media for Photoshop

 This plugin introduces support to upscale the resolution of images in Photoshop backend by [PixelBin's](https://www.pixelbin.io) Upscale transformation.

 > [!NOTE]
-> To learn more about how to use this plugin, [click here](https://www.pixelbin.io/docs/tools/photoshop/upscale/).
+> To learn more about how to use this plugin, [click here](https://www.pixelbin.io/docs/integrations/photoshop/upscale.media/).

 ## Install dependencies